BenAlaa/mongo-cert-dev-exam-prep/2-Basic-cluster-administrations-M103-Notes.md

-## Setting Up a Replica Set
+### Setting Up a Replica Set
-We will independtly launching 3 mongod process and try to connect theme to replicate data for us.
+We will independtly launching 3 mongod process and try to connect them to replicate data for us.

 1. adding keyFile to security section in config file so all members can authentiacte each other using this keyFile
 2. This is adition to client auth